 James Lee, MD

-Dr. James J. Lee has a private practice located in Orange, Calif. and is a clinical assistant professor at University of California, Irvine.
+Dr. James J. Lee has a private practice located in Orange, California and is a clinical assistant professor at the University of California, Irvine.
 Dr. Lee has been involved in numerous endoscopic treatments of heartburn over the last two decades.
-He has performed more than 75 radio-frequency ablation procedures for Barrett’s esophagus with dysplasia, as well as EMRs.
+He has performed more than 75 radio-frequency ablation procedures for Barrett’s Esophagus with dysplasia, as well as EMRs.
 He contributes regularly to Becker’s ASC review and his most recent article was quoted in Men’s Health Journal in 2015.
-He received medical training at St. Louis University School of Medicine and residency and fellowship training at University of California, Irvine.
+He received medical training at St. Louis University School of Medicine and completed his residency and fellowship training at the University of California, Irvine.
 He is married and has one child in college.
-Dr. Lee enjoys tennis, hiking and traveling.
+Dr. Lee enjoys tennis, hiking, and traveling.
 One of Dr. Lee’s future goals is to establish a heartburn center at St. Joseph Hospital and raise awareness for esophageal cancer.

 - Board-Certified: American Board of Gastroenterology, American Board of Internal Medicine, National Board of Medical Examiners

 - Fellowship: Advanced Endoscopy, University of California, Irvine

 - Fellowship: Gastroenterology, University of California, Irvine

 - Residency: Internal Medicine, University of California, Irvine

 - Intenship: Internal Medicine, University of California, Irvine

 - MD: St. Louis University School of Medicine, St. Louis, Missouri